Xilinx/open-nic-shell/README.md

 latest version is built with Vivado 2020.2.
 Currently, the supported boards include

+- Xilinx Alveo U50, and
+- Xilinx Alveo U200, and
 - Xilinx Alveo U250, and
-- Xilinx Alveo U280, and
-- Xilinx Alveo U50, and
-- Xilinx Alveo U200
+- Xilinx Alveo U280

 Starting from OpenNIC 1.0, the support for Bittware SoC-250 is obsolete and no longer maintained.